Let’s explore some homemade gnat repellents and traps, to eliminate gnats, wherever they are, and whenever they are around.

 Since there are so many different kinds of gnats, you’ll generally want to know why type you’re dealing with before setting a trap or making a deterrent.
 The tips below are mainly for the most common kinds of gnats like eye gnats, sewer gnats, and fungus gnats.

-If you have any of your own homemade gnat eratication techniques we’d love to hear about them!
+If you have any of your own homemade gnat eradication techniques we’d love to hear about them!
 Leave a comment below or send us an email on the contact page.

 DIY Apple Cider Vinegar Gnat Traps

-Whether you keep it around to boost immunity, or feel like picking up a bottle because you of your gnat problem, this can be a quick and natural way to get rid of gnats.
-Gnats are attracted to the smell, so all you have to do is create a simple homemade trap with a small bowl or a jar with a lid, and gnats will be drown to the trap.
+Whether you keep it around to boost immunity or feel like picking up a bottle because of your gnat problem, this can be a quick and natural way to get rid of gnats.
+Gnats are attracted to the smell, so all you have to do is create a simple homemade trap with a small bowl or a jar with a lid, and gnats will be drawn to the trap.

 Catch Eye Gnats with Eggs